 * Everyone dancing enjoying themselves

 Consider this a rough guide of the photos you will receive.
 The majority of these photos are simply just documenting what happens throughout the day.
-For example the majority of the photos listed in the Getting Ready, Ceremony and Reception sections occur naturally.
+For example the majority of the photos listed in the Preparations, Ceremony and Reception sections occur naturally.
 It’s simply a case of the photographer capturing these moments as they happen.

 However the formal portraits (bridal party & family group photos) are the ones that you will probably want to customize.
 This is just a typical list of what people generally want.
 It is good to know which ones you want along with any additional photos not listed.